 |Pests & Diseases||Root rot|

-Commonly known as Kenya Hyacinth, it’s a popular species for containers or outdoor landscaping.
+Commonly known as Kenya Hyacinth, it’s a popular species of succulent plants for containers or outdoor landscaping.
 But be aware – this plant is commonly confused with Sansevieria dooneri.
 Even your local nursery will confuse the two!

-Belonging to the Asparagaceae family, this is a flowering plant native to Madagascar, Kenya, Burundi, and South Asia.
+Belonging to the Asparagaceae family, this is a flowering plant native to Easter Africa, namely Madagascar, Kenya, and Burundi.
+It is also naturalized in South Asia.

 Sansevieria Parva Care